Employee Rights No Fees Unless We Win

 The classification of a worker is not determined by title but instead is determined by both salary and duties.
 Thus, it is irrelevant if a nonexempt employee agrees to work overtime without additional compensation; additional compensation would be required by California law.Contact Us

-If you have not been granted proper overtime wages, or if you have been denied rest periods or meal breaks or have been compelled to work during them, contact the best lawyers in California for overtime compensation and rest or meal breaks at Kokozian Law Firm, APC.
+If you and other employees have not been granted proper overtime wages, or if you have been denied rest periods or meal breaks or have been compelled to work during them, contact the top attorneys on the west coast for overtime compensation and rest or meal breaks at Kokozian Law Firm, APC.
 323-857-5900.
 Ask about our free initial consultation.